PatchZero: Defending against Adversarial Patch Attacks by Detecting and Zeroing the Patch: Introduction

 \section{Introduction}

-Early adversarial image attacks~\cite{goodfellow2014explaining,carlini2017towards,MadryMSTV18}, perturbed pixels over the entire image; while these attacks are highly effective, they are hard to realize in the physical environment.
-This has led to study of adversarial patch attacks that inject adversarial pixels within specified local regions only; some examples are the early Adversarial Patch~\cite{brown2017adversarial}, LaVAN~\cite{karmon2018lavan}, Masked CW (MCW)~\cite{carlini2017towards}, and Masked PGD (MPGD)~\cite{madry2019deep} attacks to the more recent DPatch~\cite{liu2018dpatch}, Robust DPatch~\cite{lee2019physical}, and Masked AutoPGD (MAPGD)~\cite{croce2020reliable} attacks.
+Early adversarial image attacks~\cite{goodfellow2014explaining,carlini2017towards,MadryMSTV18} perturb pixels over the entire image; while these attacks are highly effective, they are hard to realize in the physical environment.
+This has led to study of adversarial patch attacks that inject adversarial pixels within specified local regions, from the early Adversarial Patch~\cite{brown2017adversarial}, LaVAN~\cite{karmon2018lavan}, Masked Carlini-Wagner~\cite{carlini2017towards}, and Masked PGD~\cite{madry2019deep} attacks to the more recent DPatch~\cite{liu2018dpatch}, Robust DPatch~\cite{lee2019physical}, and Masked AutoPGD~\cite{croce2020reliable} attacks.
 Patch attacks are physically realizable as they can be printed and placed into the scene.
-Real-world safety-critical computer vision systems, such as autonomous driving and security surveillance, are vulnerable to adversarial patches placed in the targeted scenes.
+Real-world safety-critical computer vision systems, such as autonomous driving and security surveillance, are vulnerable to adversarial patches in the targeted scenes.

 To tackle adversarial patch attacks in different domains, many patch defense methods have been proposed.
 Most of the defenses focus on image classification~\cite{hayes2018visible,naseer2019local,gowal2019scalable,levine2020randomized,chiang2020certified,zhang2020clipped,xiang2021patchguard,xiang2021patchguard++,xiang2021patchcleanser}, while object detection defenses~\cite{zhou2020information,chiang2020detection,xiang2021detectorguard} and video classification defenses~\cite{anand2020adversarial,lo2020defending,lo2021overcomplete} are relatively underexplored.
 Moreover, most of the defenses cannot be easily adapted to a different task and very few of them consider adaptive attacks.
 Some ~\cite{xiang2021patchguard,xiang2021patchcleanser} also require prior knowledge, such as adversarial patch size, to be effective.
-In this study, we focus on adversarial patch attacks under the white-box setting, as they are stronger~\cite{andriushchenko2020square, wang2021di} than the black-box attacks.
+In this study, we focus on adversarial patch attacks under the white-box setting, as they are stronger~\cite{andriushchenko2020square, wang2021di} than the black-box counterparts.
 We aim to design a general defense pipeline that can be easily applied to different classification and detection tasks under adaptive attacks, and does not require any prior attack knowledge.